sklinder/microDCGAN/README.md

 ---
 ## How to run the code
 Simply execute the given Python or Jupyter notebook file.
 Note that the *.py file was run using SLURM job manager, you therefore might need to comment the lines waiting for command line input.
 Training parameters can be adjusted beforehand inside the file itself.
+Note that the network model is defined within this code for now.

 The JupyterLab environment was used to test and develope new models and to debug existing code segments.
+Note that the actual models of the network used are defined inside the models_\*.py files.

 In the following an exemplary file structure for running the *.py files is depicted:
 ```